September 14, 2012

 As the night grows darker, the saints need to grow brighter.
 May I tell you something else?
 Acts of terror are based on an idea.
 And you cannot kill an idea with a bomb.
 You cannot shoot it down with a bullet.
 The only thing that will overcome an idea is a better idea.
 And that is the gospel of Jesus Christ.

 Before the world falls apart, believers need to come together.
 It is time to unite for the cause of Christ.
 Admiral Isoroku Yamamoto who led the Japanese attack against Pearl Harbor said: “I had intended to deal a fatal blow to the American fleet by attacking Pearl Harbor.
 I fear that all we have done is to awaken a sleeping giant and fill him with a terrible resolve.”
 Is America a sleeping giant?
 Or are we a splintered factions of special interest groups?

 Our strength is not in the Pentagon, the White House, the halls of Congress, the school house, or on Wall Street.
-Proverbs 14:34, “Righteousness exalteth a nation: but sin is a reproach to any people.”
-Deuteronomy 32 verse 31, “For their rock is not as our Rock, even our enemies themselves being judges.”
+Proverbs 14:34, “Righteousness exalts a nation: but sin is a reproach to any people.”
+Deuteronomy 32:31, “For their rock is not like our Rock, even our enemies themselves being judges.”
 There was a time when our enemies would look at this nation and say, There’s something different.
 Has that time passed?
 Or can we unite and work for peace as one nation under God?